nodejs/node/COLLABORATOR_GUIDE.md

   deprecated status.

-* *End-of-life* refers to APIs that have gone through Runtime Deprecation and are no longer subject to the semantic-versioning and support policies used by the project.
-Backward-incompatible changes or even complete removal of such code may occur at any time.
+* *End-of-life* refers to APIs that have gone through Runtime Deprecation and are no longer subject to the semantic versioning and [support policies](LTS) used by the project.
+Backward-incompatible changes including complete removal of such APIs may occur at any time.

 Documentation-Only Deprecations may be handled as semver-minor or semver-major changes.
 Such deprecations have no impact on the successful operation of running